AldoCid/tiny_blog/README.md

 Just a simple blog made with ruby on rails using Devise and Paperclip

-You are free clone or fork and make changes,to do it:
+You are free  to clone or fork and make changes,to do it:

 ```
 cd repo_path